 Florida Keys Road Trip Day 2

-Pro-tip: The 30 minute guided tour costs $16 a person and is the best way to learn about Hemingway and the history of his home.
+Pro-tip: The 30 minute guided tour was $16 a person and is the best way to learn about Hemingway and the history of his home.
 You can book it here.

 Nearby is the mile marker 0, which marks the end of route 1 in the USA.

 Golf Cart Rental & Southernmost Point